-Launched in 2009 the £12m Institute has taken on over 70 top class undergraduates to complete research PhDs across a broad range of disciplines relating to complexity science.
-ICSS has developed a world-class simulation and modelling group to conduct research activities and run a flagship doctoral training programme in Complex Systems simulation.
-Now in its fifth year, the first cohort are graduating as specialists in their fields, able to analyse, innovate and exploit complexity models and methodologies beyond the current state of the art.
+Launched in 2009 the £12m Institute for Complex Systems Simulation (ICSS) is a world-class simulation and modelling activity conducting ground-breaking research and running a flagship doctoral training programme in Complex Systems Simulation.
+We have recruited over 100 PhD candidates across a broad range of disciplines relating to complexity science.
+Our PhD students graduate as specialists in their fields, able to analyse, innovate and exploit complex systems models and methodologies to move beyond the current state of the art.
 See what our current and graduating students are up to.

-Led by Dr Seth Bullock, the ICSS is considered one of the top three centres of excellence in the UK for complexity science.
+Led by Prof Seth Bullock, Prof Jonathan Essex and Prof Hans Fangohr, the ICSS is considered one of the top three centres of excellence in the UK for complexity science.

 The current surge in complexity science research is being driven by new theory, pressing real-world challenges and the opportunity to exploit an unprecedented availability of computational power.